Omar Atwa Illustrations by Nano Banana 2026

 As soon as the topsoil is off, the site is exposed.
 Bare soil washes off in heavy rain.
 Wind picks it up and dumps it on neighbouring properties.
 Mud tracks out onto public roads.
 Without controls, an active site can pollute creeks, plug storm sewers, and cause genuine environmental damage.

 So before any major excavation starts, the contractor installs erosion and sediment control, or ESC.
 Silt fences (long strips of geotextile staked along the perimeter) catch sediment in runoff.
-A gravel pad at the site exit, called a mud mat, knocks dirt off truck tires before they hit the road.
+A gravel pad at the site exit, called a tracking pad, knocks dirt off truck tires before they hit the road.
 Rock check dams slow water down in drainage channels.
+ESC also covers other kinds of pollution: oil, fuel, and chemical spills from equipment can leak into nearby waterways if not contained, so devices like oil grit separators sometimes get installed on stormwater outlets too.

 None of this is glamorous, but inspectors will shut a site down for ESC violations faster than almost anything else.
 By the end of week three at Birchwood, the site is stripped, fenced, and ready for the real work to begin.